chri75252/fba-tool-claude/docs/SUPPLIER_PARSER_TOGGLE_FEATURE.md

 # Supplier Parser Toggle Feature

+**Version:** 3.2 (Multi-Cycle AI Category Progression - READY FOR TESTING) **Date:** 2025-06-03
+**Status:** Ready for Multi-Cycle AI Testing and Verification

 ## Overview

 The Supplier Parser Toggle feature allows users to conditionally enable or disable the specialized supplier parsing logic in the FBA System Orchestrator.
 This provides flexibility for different use cases, from debugging to performance testing.
+The feature is ready for testing with the latest multi-cycle AI category progression system.

 ## Implementation